reymond-group/smilesDrawer/docs/examples/web-components/README.md

 - Don't draw during element construction; wait until it's attached to the DOM.
 - Don't draw unless an attribute actually changes (`canvas` elements only clear if their widths or heights change, so there's no risk of blank canvases).
-- And we've added a `delayedDrawing()` function so that performance-conscious applications can change multiple attributes but only redraw once:
+- And we've added a `delayDrawing()` function so that performance-conscious applications can change multiple attributes but only redraw once:
   ```js
   element.delayDrawing(() => {